magicbell/webpush-ios-template/README.md

 3. In your `.env` file update the value of `MAGICBELL_API_KEY` and `MAGICBELL_SECRET_KEY` to your API Key and Secret Key respectively.
 4. Get the Project Token from the [dashboard](https://app.magicbell.com/projects/_/settings/project-auth).
 5. In your `.env` file update the value of `MAGICBELL_PROJECT_TOKEN` to your Project Token.
+6. Configure the Web Push Integrations by going to the MagicBell Dashboard, clicking on Settings > Integrations > [Web Push](https://app.magicbell.com/projects/_/settings/integrations/web_push).
+You can generate your VAPID keys at [https://tools.reactpwa.com/vapid](https://tools.reactpwa.com/vapid).
+Alternatively, you can also [use the MagicBell API](https://www.magicbell.com/docs/integrations/web_push#configure-via-api) to configure your Web Push Integration.

 Finally, replace the `userId` in `src/app/auth.ts` and `src/app/page.tsx` to make sure you're sending notifications to the correct user.